-NOTES.- A great work will be accomplished in a short time under the final outpouring of the Spirit.
-Many voices all over the earth will the main outpointing of the spirit.
-Mainy votes an over the earth will sound the warning cry.
-Signs and wonders will be wrought by the be-lievers, and, as at Pentecost, thousands will be converted in a day.
+Notes.-A great work will be accomplished in a short time under the final outpouring of the Spirit.
+Many voices all over the earth will sound the warning cry.
+Signs and wonders will be wrought by the believers, and as at Pentecost, thousands will be converted in a day.

 Those who fail to heed this final gospel call, like the unbelieving Jews, will be doomed to destruction.
-The seven last plagues will over-take them, as war, famine, death, and destruction overtook the Jews, who, are believing in Christ foiled the bed this call to destruction the Jews, who, not believing in Christ, failed to heed His call to flee, and shut themselves up in Jerusalem to their doom.
+The seven last plagues will overtake them, as war, famine, death, and destruction overtook the Jews, who, not believing in Christ, failed to heed His call to flee, and shut themselves up in Jerusalem to their doom.
 Those who heed the call, and separate themselves from sin and from sinners, will be saved.